 Path 'C' is now a member of changelist 'mylist'.

-Now I have a changelist named mylist that I can do operations with.
-For instance,
+Now you have a changelist named mylist that you can do operations with.
+For instance:

 dragon% svn st